Got BT Broadband or BT TV? Get six months of BritBox on usNov 2

 Gavin, a widower, has no idea that his deputy manager Julie Cook (Jane Horrocks) is in love with him and this is often the basis for some hilarious scenes.

-Watch the Trollied seasons 1 to 7 Box Sets with the NOW TV Entertainment Pass.
+Watch the Trollied seasons 1 to 7 box sets with the NOW Entertainment Membership.

 W1A, a follow-up to Olympics PR spoof Twenty Twelve, sees Jason play the BBC’s director of strategic governance, Simon Harwood.